-Chain 80 in ivory (or any EVEN number you wish, but this blanket is worked from the long side on up so estimate the length.
+Chain 160 in ivory (this is just a suggested number, if it is too long for your taste, just work any EVEN number you wish, but this blanket is worked from the long side on up so estimate the length.
 You want the stripes to be vertical so do a fairly long chain.)

 ROW 1: SC in the 4th chain from the hook, *CH 1, SK 1 CH, SC in the nxt CH* repeat to the end of the row.
 (The last stitch should be a SC in the last chain.)
 CH 2 and turn.

 If you don’t speak crochet just yet, what I’m telling you to do is chain one after you make that first single crochet, skip the next chain, and single crochet into the next one.
 Repeat working a single crochet, chain one, skip over the chain space until you get to the end of the row.

 ROW 2: SC in the CH 1 space, *CH 1, SK next SC, SC into the CH 1 SP* repeat to the end working your final SC into the space between the last SC and CHs.
 CH 2 and turn.